-Chances are your home mortgage is the largest debt you’ll ever have.
-How would you like to pay it off and run your mortgage contract through the shredder a lot faster than the 30 years for which most homeowners sign up?
+How would you like to pay off your home and run the mortgage contract through the shredder a lot faster than the 30 years for which most homeowners sign up?

 1. Make biweekly mortgage payments